Impact of Moral Choices

 - Concerning Proverbs 11:26, if there is a shortage of a product and a merchant happens to have it in stock, what should he do?

-- At the time of this writing pharmaceutical companies were being bought and the price of needed drugs were raised to astounding levels.
+- At the time of this writing, pharmaceutical companies were being bought and the price of needed drugs was raised to astounding levels.
 How might Proverbs 11:26 apply?

 - List some rewards that happen to the righteous on earth.